DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 4.md

 Function Generator using the oscilloscope

 We measured the voltage produced by the Function Generator using the oscilloscope.
-We set the function generator to produce a wave of 1 kilohertz and the output level to be 2 and we measured the voltage to be 3 Volts and 1 kilohertz.
+We set the function generator to produce a wave of 1 kilohertz and the output level to be 2 and we measured the voltage to be 3.04 Volts and 928.4 hertz.

 ### Relate Quantities and forming relationships

 ### Testing